BND Hamburger Icon

 Hard costs

-“If there is a breach of PCI, they have rights to level fines on merchants,” Kosc said of the credit and debit card companies.
+• Credit card company fines and charge-backs: Credit card companies have broad powers and rights in data breach situations and can impose significant fines on affected businesses — particularly if the business didn’t comply with Payment Card Industry (PCI) regulations.
+PCI compliance requires businesses that accept credit cards to adhere to specific security measures.
+“If there is a breach of PCI, [credit card companies] have rights to level fines on merchants,” Kosc cautioned.
 “They are also entitled under those agreements to charge back any fraudulent charges that take place on anyone’s card as a result of the data breach.”

 Soft costs

-“We tend to think that it won’t happen to us because we are too small and that they are really looking at the larger [companies], and that’s not the case,” Pelgrin said.
+Small businesses often make the mistake of thinking cybercriminals aren’t interested in them.
+“We tend to think that it won’t happen to us because we are too small and that they are really looking at the larger [companies], and that’s not the case,” Pelgrin cautioned.
 “Everyone is under constant attack at this point.”

 1. Know your environment.

-“What are your assets, what’s your infrastructure look like, what’s your network look like?”
+Ask yourself, “What are your assets?
+What does your infrastructure look like?
+What does your network look like?”
 Pelgrin said.
-“There may be a known vulnerability and you might not even think it is within your infrastructure, and unbeknownst to you, it may be totally enabled throughout your infrastructure and therefore making you very vulnerable to an attack.”
+“There may be a known vulnerability, and you might not even think it is within your infrastructure, and unbeknownst to you, it may be totally enabled throughout your infrastructure and therefore making you very vulnerable to an attack.”

 2. Secure your environment.